jrthayer/Arcadum.Info/html/maps/README.md

     - A set of buttons for the various features.

 ## Potential Improvements
-- [ ] Make use of database for map data storgae, currently all map data is in one JSON file.
+- [ ] Make use of database for map data storage, currently all map data is in one JSON file.